FortniteFevers/FNfeed/README.md

 The following languages are supported: ar / de / en / es / es-419 / fr / it / ja / ko / pl / pt-BR / ru / tr / zh-CN / zh-Hant

-to change to another language, replace every time this url is in the script (https://fortnite-api.com/v2/news/br) with https://fortnite-api.com/v2/news/br?language=YOUR_LANGUAGE

 ## Usage

 Open ```bot.py``` in a prefered text editor, and enter your twitter api keys where needed.
 You can get api keys [here.](https://developer.twitter.com)
 You can also edit the delay time if needed.
 The reccomended time is ```5 seconds```

 ```
 MAKE SURE YOU ADD A FOLDER WITHIN THE MASTER FOLDER TITLED "NewsImages"!!